 They are so-named for the mechanism that triggers the keys; standard keyboards use small rubber domes under the keycaps that, when pressed all the way down, trigger a keystroke.
 Their mechanical counterparts instead use small switches underneath each keycap, which trigger without having to press the key all the way down.
 The result is a more tactile, precise, and satisfying typing experience with less hand fatigue.
 Mechanical switches are also built to last, giving these keyboards the added benefit of being extremely durable.
 There are a host of options when it comes to these switches, each one offering a different level of noise, sensitivity and “clickiness.”
 For a handy guide breaking these options down for you, check out this helpful video.

 If you’re like us, you’re finding yourself spending more time in front of your keyboard due to the current work from home mandates.
 If so, now might be the time to upgrade.
-Read on to find out which mechanical keyboards our staff are liking:
+Read on to find out which mechanical keyboards recommendations from our staff:

 We like this one for its unique and compact design, affordable price, and adaptability — keycaps for both PC and Mac are included, so you’ll have the right layout no matter your machine.
 Customize it even further by choosing your preferred switch type, backlight color, and frame material.